 In the US, there are different licenses for fishing in state and federal waters.
 This is particularly important in the Gulf of Mexico, where federal licenses are hard to get hold of.
 The Coast Guard is cracking down on people fishing without them, so you should make sure your charter is federally-licensed if you’re going offshore.

-We’re going to come out and say it: Don’t book the cheapest charter you find.
+We’re going to come out and say it: When choosing a fishing charter, don’t book the cheapest option you find.
 It’s probably cheap for a reason.
 Maybe the boat’s old or the equipment’s worn.
 Perhaps the captain doesn’t have insurance (which isn’t mandatory in many places).
 Most commonly, there are a bunch of additional charges.
 Because of this, you should find out what’s included before you book.

 Ask about the fuel and the bait (is live bait more expensive?).
 Also check if the crew will clean your catch and what refreshments are provided.
 You can usually find this information online.
 Bear in mind that the price never includes gratuities.
 Speaking of prices, FishingBooker offers a Best Price Guarantee, so you never pay more than the captain’s regular rates.